Many startups underestimate how important UI UX design for SaaS is, but it can be the reason users stay or leave.

 3. Focus on One Flow at a Time

 Pick your most important action, like setting up a project or sending an invite.
-Make that flow amazing first.
+Focus entirely on improving that.

 4. Keep it Simple